EviLuci/dotfiles/README.md

 Welcome to my dotfiles repository!
 This collection contains my personal configuration files and scripts for setting up a customized Hyprland environment on Arch Linux.
 The aim is to streamline the process of replicating my setup on new systems.

-⚠️ **Disclaimer**: These dotfiles and scripts are experimental and intended for personal use only.
+⚠️ **Disclaimer**: These dotfiles and scripts (Even i haven't tried them and it is my first attempt at bash scripting.
+So, I have no idea if it will work or not as well 😂) are experimental and intended for personal use only.
 Use them at your own risk.
 I make no guarantees about their reliability or suitability for any purpose other than my own.
-This is a newbie setup, so expect some rough edges. 😂
+This is a newbie setup, so expect some rough edges.

 ## Preview